TheoWarmindsWrath/TheoWarmindsWrath/README.md

 - Am rather introverted n' shy but pretty friendly and good willed.
 - I like to give my ideas shape whether it be through mods or projects.
 - Currently modding on Stellaris and doing some Blender modelling for my own fun.
-- My pronoms are take whatever and own it when interacting with me!
+- My pronoms are They/Them preferred but any works, so take your poison and own it!
 - ⚡ Facts: I've got ADHD and ASD and on the journey to prove that we're as good as neurotypicals!

 <!---